 Carious spots are formed as a result of partial demineralization of the enamel in the lesion

-or pigmented spots that have clear, uneven outlines.
-The spots can be several millimeters in size.
-The surface of the spot, in contrast to intact enamel, is dull, devoid of shine
+or pigmented spots with clear, uneven outlines.
+The size of the spots can be several millimeters.
+The surface of the stain, unlike intact enamel, is dull and lacks shine.

 Localization of carious spots